chaoss/wg-data-science/practitioner-guides/security.md

 * Imtiaz, N., Khanom, A., & Williams, L. (2022).
 [Open or sneaky? fast or slow? light or heavy?: Investigating security releases of open source packages](https://arxiv.org/pdf/2112.06804). *IEEE Transactions on Software Engineering*, *49*(4), 1540-1560.
 * Synopsys (2024).
 [Open Source Security and Risk Analysis Report](https://www.synopsys.com/software-integrity/resources/analyst-reports/open-source-security-risk-analysis.html#introMenu).
 * Zerouali, A., Mens, T., Gonzalez‐Barahona, J., Decan, A., Constantinou, E., & Robles, G. (2019).
 [A formal framework for measuring technical lag in component repositories—and its application to npm](https://www.academia.edu/download/101718334/jsep-2019.pdf). *Journal of Software: Evolution and Process*, *31*(8), e2157.

+CHAOSS Practitioner Guides are MIT licensed, living documents, and we welcome your feedback and input.
+You can suggest edits to this document at https://github.com/chaoss/wg-data-science/blob/main/practitioner-guides/security.md